 Prescribed Burns Planned on The Klamath National Forest

-Incident: Spring Season Prescribed Burning 2013 Prescribed Fire
+Incident: Klamath Prescribed Burning 2013 Prescribed Fire

 YREKA, CA - The Klamath National Forest announces prescribed burning projects that will reintroduce fire back into the ecosystem under established and controlled burning conditions.
 Low intensity underburns and burning of piled materials will be utilized to reduce vegetative build-up with the objectives of mitigating the severity of future wildfires, enhancing wildlife habitat, and improving the overall health of the forest.